Timberline Trails Winter Singletrack

 Directions to Trailhead:

-Trailhead is located south towards Colorado Mountain College on Co.
-Rd.
-41. At the top of the hill take a left and you’ll see the trailhead sign.
+The trailhead is located south of town on County Road 41, at the Colorado Mountain College campus.
+At the top of the hill on County Road 41, take a left and you’ll see the trailhead sign.
 Junctions are marked and have maps.
 Fat tires must not leave a deep impression in the snow.
 If you are leaving a deep impression and your tires have less than 5 psi in them, you might want to go skiing and let the snow set up more.
 Please clean up after your pet!